 The following sections will provide highlights about tomato care.
 For a complete guide on optimal tomato plant care, from planting to harvesting and storage, please check out our article on How To Grow Tomatoes: The Complete Guide For the Best Tomatoes.
 You may also be interested in our blog post on how to grow big tomatoes!

-When it comes to temperatures, your beefsteak tomatoes can not tolerate cold temperatures, which can deform your fruits.
+When it comes to temperatures, your beefsteak tomato plants can not tolerate cold temperatures, which can deform your fruits.
 This effect is known as catfacing, and you can avoid it by ensuring that you plant only in warm soil after the last frost of spring.

 Another tip is to ensure the soil nearly reaches the plant’s lower leaves when transplanting to the outside.
 Beefsteak crops grow better when planted deeper outdoors compared to the depth used in a container.